TwoRedCells/FRESHER/README.md

 Who it is for?
 --------------
 The term researchers includes a lot of people, such as academia, students, individuals at corporations, or even hobbyists.
-Some of the fields that might find FEASER useful are:
+Some of the fields that might find FRESHER useful are:
 * psychology
 * marketing
 * education/training

 How does it work?
 -----------------
 In order to build an experiment, a researcher needs to write a script.
-FEASER exposes an API to do this very easily.
+FRESHER exposes an API to do this very easily.
 A simple experiment can be created with very little or no programming knowledge.

-Instead of inventing and requiring a new scripting language, FEASER lets researchers use a language that they may already know, or if not, could be learned easily.
+Instead of inventing and requiring a new scripting language, FRESHER lets researchers use a language that they may already know, or if not, could be learned easily.
 Two languages are currently supported, Python and C#.
 JavaScript may be added at a later date, and other languages will be considered depending on demand.